eslint/rfcs/designs/2021-schema-object-rules/README.md

     to existing users?
 -->

-This RFC describes a set of breaking changes that can be released in the next major version of ESLint.
-Both ESLint plugin authors and ESLint users will be affected and will be unable to use offending rules until they are updated.
+This RFC describes a set of breaking changes that can be released in the next major version of ESLint:

+- Both ESLint plugin authors and ESLint users will be affected and will be unable to use offending rules until they are updated.
 This will mostly affect a small number of older ESLint plugins that haven't been updated nor maintained in years.
+- ESLint users who have rules configured incorrectly will need to fix their configurations when these rules add schemas.

 I did an analysis of the ESLint plugin ecosystem by writing a tool called [eslint-ecosystem-analyzer](https://github.com/bmish/eslint-ecosystem-analyzer) to find out how much of the ecosystem will be affected by these changes.